Probing supermassive black hole scalarization with Pulsar Timing Arrays: BH scalarization

 with

 where $\Theta_\text{H}$ is the Heaviside step-function and we defined for later convenience $M_9 \equiv M/(10^9M_{\odot})$ and $\lambda_9 \equiv \lambda/(10^9M_{\odot})$.
 This curve is represented in Fig.~\ref{fig:b5}.
 Notice that the model displays an upper mass bound at the point at which the function $\tilde{\alpha}$ becomes negative.
 As far as we now, such upper mass bound is present in all scalarization models in the literature.
 On the other hand, the Heaviside function produces a sharper cutoff at lower masses.

+Our choice of the functional form in Eq.~\eqref{eq:tildealpha} is intended as a minimal model that captures the key features of scalarization at the SMBH scale discussed so far: namely, the existence of a mass window bounded both from below and above, along with a maximum scalar charge at intermediate scales.
+We emphasize that the adopted parametrization is not meant to reproduce the precise dynamics of any specific ST theory, but rather to serve as a flexible template for studying potential observational imprints in the the PTA data, as we will do below.

-In our analysis, we adopt the value of the cutoff in Eq.~\eqref{eq:tildealpha} as a proxy for the model-dependent scalarization threshold identified in Ref.~\cite{Eichhorn:2023iab}.
+Moreover, in our analysis, we adopt the value of the cutoff in Eq.~\eqref{eq:tildealpha} as a proxy for the model-dependent scalarization threshold identified in Ref.~\cite{Eichhorn:2023iab}.
 This choice is intentionally made to emphasize the potential impact of scalarization on the SGWB by allowing for a wider scalarization window, while preserving the qualitative features of the underlying theory.
 Choosing higher cutoff values, consistent with Fig.~2 of Ref.~\cite{Eichhorn:2023iab}, would yield a narrower window and a correspondingly weaker imprint on the PTA signal.
 To highlight the observational signatures, we focus on cutoff values that yield detectable effects in current PTA data.
 Future observations, with longer time spans and improved precision, will be able to test more restrictive thresholds.
-Finally, notice that care should be taken when comparing Fig.~\ref{fig:b5} to the results in Ref.~\cite{Eichhorn:2023iab}, as we are representing the dimensionless scalar charge, rather then the dimensionful scalar charge divided by $\lambda$.\\
+Finally, notice that care should be taken when comparing Fig.~\ref{fig:b5} to the results in Ref.~\cite{Eichhorn:2023iab}, as we are representing the dimensionless scalar charge, rather then the dimensionful scalar charge divided by $\lambda$.